Home

 • But in a great house there are not only vessels of gold and of silver, but also of wood and of earth; and some to honour, and some to dishonour."

-In other words, all of the building blocks of the house of God are not true believers.
-And yet they are still part of the building of that house.
-There are those who are but wood and earth and will have their true nature revealed at the appropriate time, but they are still part of the house.
-We may not be able to know for sure, but the Lord knows those who are truly his.
-Likewise, all those that are written in the book (representing the children of life) are not truly children of life.
-But they are all covenantally set apart for the service of God by being part of the Church representing Christ on earth.
+How are names blotted out of the Book of Life?
+Well, all of the building blocks of the house of God are not true believers.
+And yet they are still part of the community and building of that house.
+There are those who are spiritually wood and earth and will have their true nature revealed at the appropriate time, but they are still part of the Covenant house.
+We may not be able to know for sure who are His, but the Lord sees and knows all.
+Likewise, the Lord (being omniscient) knows that all those that are written in the book (representing the children of life) are not truly children of life.
+Only those He has sealed with His Spirit are.
+Yet they are all Covenanted, sanctified, set apart for the service of God by representing Christ on earth.
 Nevertheless, they are no more eternally part of the Book of Life than the wood and earth construction of the Lord's house (2nd Timothy 2:19-20) was eternally part of His body.
 It is the same analogy that God uses in the Old Testament in declaring that some of Israel will be "cut off" from their God.
-That didn't mean that they were once saved, and then were cut off from salvation.
-It illustrated the very same spiritual picture of Covenant breaking as names being taken from the book.
-In other words, that they were covenantally part of the visible register of Israel, but will be removed because they were never "eternally" redeemed as the true Israel of God.
-They will be blotted out or cut off from being covenant children.
-A practical example of this can be seen in how God warned those sanctified or set apart for the service of God in the Old Testament.
+That didn't mean that they were once in communion with God as saved children and then were cut off from that salvation.
+Rather, it illustrated the very same principle of Covenant breaking as their names being taken from the book.
+In other words, that they were Covenantally part of the visible register of Israel, but will be removed because they were never "eternally" redeemed in the true Israel (Christ) of God.
+They will be blotted out or cut off from being Covenant children.
+We can see a practical example of this in how God warned those who were sanctified or set apart for the service of God in the Old Testament.

 Numbers 9:13